StuartMacKay/cookiecutter-django-library/README.rst

       - Create an example project (views, models, etc.).
 This is mainly used for debugging the template during development.

-    * - use_piptools
-      - y
-      - Use pip-tools for managing dependencies and pinning version numbers.

     * - code_checker
       - flake8
       - Tools for checking code quality.
 The list of choices includes: